+Yes!
 The chia seeds plump up and gel as they absorb the liquid, which is so handy for helping to hold the batter together.
-And since the seeds also add a dose of healthy fats and fiber, it’s a simple way to get in a little extra nutrition.
+And since the seeds also add a dose of healthy fats and fiber, it’s a simple way to pack this meal with a little extra nutrition.
 The texture of the chia seeds is more subtle than in a dish like, say, chia pudding, so your toddler might be inclined to try these even if they haven’t liked them in the past.

 Vegan Baked Oatmeal Cups